Lakens/statistical_inferences/docs/04-bayes.md

 We can now also see the difference between a likelihood inference approach, and a Bayesian inference approach.
 In likelihood inference, you can compare different values of *p* for the same likelihood curve (e.g., *p* = 0.5 vs *p* = 0.8) and calculate the likelihood ratio.
 In Bayesian inference, you can compare the difference between the prior and the posterior for the same value of *p*, and calculate the Bayes Factor.

 If you have never seen Bayes Factors before, you might find it difficult to interpret the numbers.
 As with any guideline (e.g., interpreting effect sizes as small, medium, and large) there is criticism on the use of benchmarks.
 On the other hand, you have to start somewhere in getting a feel for what Bayes Factors mean.
 A Bayes factor between 1 and 3 is considered ‘not worth more than a bare mention’, larger than 3 (or smaller than 1/3) is considered ‘substantial’, and larger than 10 (or smaller than 1/10) is considered ‘strong’.
 These labels refer to the increase in how much you believe a specific hypothesis, not in the posterior belief in that hypothesis.
 If you think extra-sensory perception is extremely implausible, a single study with a BF = 14 will increase your belief, but you will now think extra-sensory perception is pretty much extremely implausible.

+Bayes factors are often promoted as an alternative to *p*-values.
+One stated benefit is that they can provide support both for the alternative, as for the null [@dienes_using_2014].
+However, the same can be achieved with frequentist equivalence tests, as we will see in the chapter on [equivalence testing](#equivalencetest), and inferences based on Bayes factors and equivalence tests typically lead to the same conclusions [@lakens_improving_2020].
+Another reason that some people give to switch to Bayes factors instead of *p*-values is that, as we saw in the chapter on [*p*-values](#misconceptions), *p*-values are often misunderstood.
+However, not surprisingly, Bayes factors are at least as often misunderstood and misused [@wong_potential_2021].
+Statistical inferences are hard, and thinking about probabilities is not something we get right by trusting our intuition.
+We need to train ourselves to draw correct inferences, and switching to a different statistic will not prevent misuse.

 ## Bayesian Estimation {#bayesest}